antvis/G6/docs/api/Algorithm.en.md

 **Return**

-- Type of return value: string[][]
+- Type of return value: INode[][]
 - Return a list of connected components or strongly-connect components.
-Each component is a list of node IDs.
+Each component is a list of node instances.

 **Usage**